Add counter historical values

 |

-Within the same period, the historical value with the most recent date always prevails. |
+In the scope of a counter, the value with the date closest to the end prevails. |

 Useful links